cyberbotics/webots-doc/guide/object-road.md

 - `numberOfForwardLanes`: Defines the number of forward lanes. (this is an information with no impact on the graphical shape).

-- `speedLimit`: Could contain the speed limit.
+- `speedLimit`: Optionally defines the speed limit.
 The recommended unit is meter per seconds.

 - `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.